openshift/ansible-service-broker/docs/auth.md

 ```

 *NOTE*: this section is highly dependent on what the service catalog expects.
 If
-the format for the secret changes we will need to create a seperate secret for
+the format for the secret changes we will need to create a separate secret for
 just the service catalog today OR we need to add a new `UserServiceAdapter` that
 understands that secret.